Recreational hiker, novice trip report writer, nature lover.

 We were down by 12:25 p.m. and then took the trail left towards Lake Tear and the trail for Gray.
 It's pretty flat in this section with a bit of mud.

 We hit the summit of Gray at 1:15 p.m., so seven hours since we started on trail to summit all three.
-There was a good hour of down time in there, so if you're hustling, it's less than that.
-There is a lookout just before the summit as seen below and a big rock just behind the summit sign that afford some views.
+There was a good hour of downtime in there, so if you're hustling, it's less than that.
+There is a lookout just before the summit as seen below and a big rock just behind the summit sign that affords some views.

-The first ten minutes on this stretch is flat, but then it becomes what we like to call pound town - rocky steeper creek bed - for the next half hour until we reached the stream crossing at Feldspar Brook at 2:30 p.m.
+The first ten minutes on this stretch are flat, but then it becomes what we like to call pound town—rocky steeper creek bed—for the next half hour until we reached the stream crossing at Feldspar Brook at 2:30 p.m.

 The path was pretty decent until we reached the end.
 A few of the boards had become dislodged, so we reached down and stacked them back onto each other so that there was a continuous trail across.
 But it was certainly entertaining and you need to be diligent here to avoid a swim.

 The trail has some muddy sections as it stay flat past a stream on your left.
 After that, is the worst section of the hike.
 It's a constant uphill hike as you go across the shoulder of Colden on the left.
 We never read that this part was in there and were totally unprepared for it mentally.
 To say it sucked would be an understatement.

 We eventually got to the sign for the trail that leads back up to Colden and Kory took a second to head over to Lake Arnold for a photo.
 I ran out of pack water around this point and took a minute to head to the stream on the right to fill up some water in case I needed it later.
 It was 2.2 miles to Marcy Dam from here.